Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

-I changed my morning routine last year, and have seen IMMENSE success both in my productivity and writing abilities.
-In 6 months alone, I’ve maintained an exercise regimen of 4 days a week, write daily, and center myself through gratitude to see the positive parts of every day.
+Since changing my own morning routine, I’ve seen IMMENSE success both in my productivity and writing abilities.
+In 6 months alone, I’ve maintained an exercise regimen of 4 days a week, written daily, and centered myself through gratitude to see the positive parts of every day.

 And it was actually easier than you think!